nephila/django-app-helper/docs/settings.rst

     'cms.middleware.page.CurrentPageMiddleware',
     'cms.middleware.toolbar.ToolbarMiddleware',

-``djangocms-helper`` discovers automtically the South / Django migrations layout and configure the settings accordingly.
+``django-app-helper`` discovers automtically the South / Django migrations layout and configure the settings accordingly.
 As of the current version ``filer``, ``djangocms_text_ckeditor``, ``cmplugin_filer`` are supported.